SUSE-Enceladus/keg/doc/source/overview.rst

 image.
 For more details about KIWI image descriptions, see https://osinside.github.io/kiwi/image_description.html.

+`Recipes` used to generate an image description can be spread over multiple repositories.
+For that purpose, the `--recipes-root` command line argument may be given multiple times, with each one specifying a different `recipes` repository.
+Repositories will be searched in the order they are specified, and for any dictionary key, config scriptlet, or overlay archive module that exists in multiple repositories, the one that is read last will be used.

+Using multiple repositories for `recipes` can be useful in some situations.
+For example, if some parts of `recipes` data are public and some private, they can be kept in different repositories.
+It could also be used to base `recipes` on an upstream repository and only maintain additional image definitions or modifications in a separate repository.

 `Keg` also provides support for producing image descriptions for use with the `Open Build Service
 <https://openbuildservice.org/help/manuals/obs-user-guide/>`_.
 It can generate